MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/README.md

 **Step 13** - Clean and build the project.
 To run the project, select "Make and program device" button.

-**Step 14** - To the test the application in MBD application follow the steps in the [BLE Sensor App](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor#expected-out-of-box-behavior-guid-55c9fa3e-cc06-46c9-8a62-327fff7b44ab-section).
+**Step 14** - To the test the application in MBD app follow the steps provided in the [BLE Sensor App](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor#expected-out-of-box-behavior-guid-55c9fa3e-cc06-46c9-8a62-327fff7b44ab-section).

 **Step 15** - The received data is printed onto the tera term as shown below.